About the Categories

 We consider wineries to be good for groups if they accept groups of at least 8-11 as walk-ins or at least 12 with reservations.
 Even better is if they accept very large groups with reservations (20+) and allow buses and limos.

-Most wineries in the Finger Lakes are dog-friendly in the sense that they allow dogs in outdoor areas.
-But we only label wineries as Dog Friendly if they welcome well-behaved, leashed dogs inside the tasting room.
-Keep in mind, when dogs aren’t allowed indoors, it’s usually because of New York state health regulations, not by choice.
+Most Finger Lakes wineries are dog-friendly, allowing dogs in their outdoor spaces.
+However, we only label a winery as 'Dog Friendly' if they welcome well-behaved, leashed dogs inside the tasting room.
+It's important to note that when dogs aren't allowed indoors, it's usually due to New York state health regulations, not the winery's preference.
 Service animals are always permitted, as required by the ADA.

 Some wineries have a unique theme that goes beyond just wine, viticulture, or the Finger Lakes vibe.
 These spots can be fun and interesting to check out, so we make sure to note them when we can.